-The following table sets forth certain information as of January 31, 2023 (unless otherwise indicated below) regarding the beneficial ownership of Seaboard's common stock by the only persons known to us to own beneficially 5 percent or more of Seaboard's common stock.
+The following table sets forth certain information as of January 31, 2024 (unless otherwise indicated below) regarding the beneficial ownership of Seaboard's common stock by the only persons known to us to own beneficially 5 percent or more of Seaboard's common stock.
 Unless otherwise indicated, all beneficial ownership consists of sole voting and sole investment power.

-Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Class
+Name and Address Amount and Nature of Percent

+of Beneficial Owner Beneficial Ownership of Class

-Ellen S. Bresky (1) 905,599.24 78.0%
+Ellen S. Bresky (1) 714,040.24 73.5%

 c/o Seaboard Flour LLC

 6 Liberty Square, #354

 Boston, MA 02109

-Seaboard Flour LLC (2) 465,825.69 40.1%
+Seaboard Flour LLC (2) 358,068.69 36.9%

 6 Liberty Square, #354

 Boston, MA 02109

-SFC Preferred, LLC (2) 428,122.55 36.9%
+SFC Preferred, LLC (2) 346,155.55 35.6%

 6 Liberty Square, #354

 Boston, MA 02109

-(1) The shares of Seaboard's common stock reported include (i) 465,825.69 shares held by Seaboard Flour LLC, for which E. Bresky serves as the sole manager; (ii) 428,122.55 shares held by SFC Preferred, LLC, for which E. Bresky serves as the sole manager; (iii) 1,775 shares held by two trusts created for the benefit of E. Bresky's children for which E. Bresky serves as trustee and business advisor; (iv) 4,661 shares held by SJB SEB LLC, as to which P. Squires serves as the sole manager and E. Bresky serves as a co-trustee of an irrevocable trust which is the sole member of SJB SEB LLC; (v) 1,820 shares held by The Wally Foundation, Inc., for which E. Bresky serves as President and a Director; (vi) 1,620 shares held by two trusts created for the benefit of E. Bresky's children and other members of the Bresky family for which E. Bresky serves as business advisor or co-trustee; and (vii) 1,775 shares held by a trust created for the benefit of other members of the Bresky family and for which E. Bresky serves as the business advisor with voting and investment power.
+(1) The shares of Seaboard's common stock reported include (i) 358,068.69 shares held by Seaboard Flour LLC, for which E. Bresky serves as the sole manager; (ii) 346,155.55 shares held by SFC Preferred, LLC, for which E. Bresky serves as the sole manager; (iii) 1,775 shares held by two trusts created for the benefit of E. Bresky's children for which E. Bresky serves as trustee and business advisor; (iv) 4,661 shares held by SJB SEB LLC, as to which P. Squires serves as the sole manager and E. Bresky serves as a co-trustee of an irrevocable trust which is the sole member of SJB SEB LLC; (v) 1,820 shares held by The Wally Foundation, Inc., for which E. Bresky serves as President and a Director; and (vi) 1,560 shares held by a trust created for the benefit of E. Bresky for which E. Bresky serves as business advisor and co-trustee.
 All of the membership interests of Seaboard Flour LLC, SFC Preferred, LLC and SJB SEB LLC (collectively, the "Seaboard Flour Entities") are owned by E. Bresky and other members of the Bresky family, including trusts created for their benefit.